Christmas is here and with it also come the atmosphere, carols, street lighting, Christmas trees and traditional nativity scenes in Madrid.

 And those above are just a few of them!
 It is also worth mentioning the nativity scenes of the Casa de la Villa, the Casa de Cisneros, the Convent of the Carboneras, the Basilica of San Miguel, the Almudena Cathedral or the Museum of History of Madrid that will also be part of the permanent collection due to its artistic value.

 We hope now you have some extra plan in Madrid.
-If you want to know more about the history and traditions of the capital, as well as the legacy of Carlos III, do not hesitate to join our tour Free Tour Madrid .
+If you want to know more about the history and traditions of the capital, as well as the legacy of Carlos III, do not hesitate to take our Free Tour Madrid .